-The Company continued to operate under debt covenants stipulated in Security Sharing Agreements (SSA) with its lenders which, among other provisions, set the maximum level of debt that the Company is allowed to undertake.
+The Company continued to operate under debt covenants stipulated in Security Sharing Agreements (SSA) with its lenders which, among other provisions set the maximum level of debt that the Company is allowed to undertake.

-There are no provisions contained in financial guarantees or commitments, debt or lease agreements or other arrangements that could trigger a requirement for an early payment, changes in terms, acceleration of maturity, or the creation of an additional financial obligation.
-There are provisions in the existing hedge contracts which require additional collateral support when certain conditions are met; however, there have been no instances of these provisions being enforced during the period to date.
+There are no provisions contained in financial guarantees or commitments, debt or lease agreements or other arrangements that could trigger a requirement for an early payment, additional collateral support, changes in terms, acceleration of maturity, or the creation of an additional financial obligation.

-The Company's working capital ratio at September 30, 2023 of 2.4 was greater than the 2.1 achieved as at December 31, 2022.
+The Company's working capital ratio at September 30, 2024 of 2.9 was higher than that achieved at December 31, 2023 of 2.2.